chancesmith/chance-smith-gatsby-blog/content/blog/framework-for-working-with-an-expert/index.md

 Find an expert that can consult on the work you have ahead.
 Hire them for 3 months using the above framework.

 Our team gives expertise in hiring, training team members, software development processes, strategy workshops, and interactive exercises.
+[Reach out to us about any project](https://sodiumhalogen.com?ref=csio) you have running.